tkupcewicz/gury-multiplayer/README.md

 `space` to jump, pressed after one results in shorter double-jump

 `enter` to super-jump - limited to 3 per run per player.

+- [ ] Separate thread for communication with each player
+- [ ] Lag compensation
+- [ ] Equal length of messages
+- [ ] Rewrite communication from position to jump-event based.